roemeren/tableau-workbook-extractor/v1.1.3/_sources/introduction.rst.txt

 * :doc:`deployment`: Notes regarding the deployment of the tool.
 * :doc:`scripts_reference`: Detailed information on the scripts included with the tool.
 * :doc:`changelog`: A log of updates and changes made to the tool over time.
-* :doc:`roadmap`: An overview of possible future features and improvements planned for the tool.
+* :doc:`roadmap`: An overview of possible future features and improvements for the tool.

 Limitations
 ^^^^^^^^^^^